-The total amount of credit earned by any credit for prior learning method that can be applied toward completion of a Career and Technical Certificate, Certificate of Technical Studies, or Technical Diploma must meet the 25% in-residence credit hours.
+The total amount of credit earned by any credit for prior learning method that can be applied toward completion of a Technical Diploma must meet the 25% in-residence credit hours.

 Credit by Examination

 GTC permits students to take credit examinations in order to "test out" of specific courses.
 Any student who believes they are qualified by experience, previous training, or non-credit coursework may request credit by examination.
 Students who wish to apply for credit by examination should contact the lead instructor or department chair of their program/major.
 Exams will be evaluated by faculty members of the applicable program.
 Students may attempt credit exams only once per course and will not be eligible to challenge courses already attempted at GTC.
 To be awarded credit of this type, students must meet the eligibility criteria outlined in the credit for prior learning policy above.